DSR-RHIT/me497-reproducible-research/cm/cm5022_typography.md

-# notes on typography
+# notes on document design

-Useful things to know about typography.
+Useful things to know about punctuation, headings, typography, and so forth.

 ## hyphens and dashes

-Adapted from *The Punctuation Guide* (Penn, 2018).
+Adapted from *The Punctuation Guide* (Penn, [2018](#ref-penn2018)).

 1.  `-` hyphen for compound words such as “advanced-level” or “first-year” or for numbers that are not inclusive such as phone